Amazon Conservation Association

 All conservation concessions require a rigorous management plan that undergoes a performance review by the government every five years, including field inspections.

-Since the development of the Los Amigos Conservation Concession, the model has now been replicated throughout Peru, and in a dozen other countries as far away as China.
+Since the development of the Los Amigos Conservation Concession, the model has now been replicated elsewhere in Peru and in a dozen other countries as far away as China.

 Illegal goldmining and logging are chief threats.
 Illegal goldmining has become a destructive scourge in the area in which LACC is located.